-We hold Shabbat evening services on the first and third Friday of every month.
+We hold Shabbat evening services on the third Friday of every month.
 Our services take many forms, from traditional to contemporary and somewhere in between.

 To be inclusive and accessible to all people, we use an egalitarian liturgy.
-Women and men share the religious (and administrative) leadership of Congregation Am Tikva.
-At any given time, it is not unusual to see a woman leading a service or a man lighting the Shabbat candles.
+All members share the religious (and administrative) leadership of Congregation Am Tikva.
+At any given time, it is not unusual to see a woman (or female identifying) leading a service or a man (or male identifiying) lighting the Shabbat candles.
 Although guest rabbis join our congregation for special services and occasions, most services and activities are led by members.

 Traditional Shabbat Services